ocaml/opam/README.md

 _Note_: If you install on your system (without changing the prefix), you will need to install as root (`sudo`).
-As `sudo` does not propagate environment variables, so there wil be some errors.
-You can use `sudo -E "PATH=$PATH" in order to ensure you have a good environment for install.
+As `sudo` does not propagate environment variables, there will be some errors.
+You can use `sudo -E "PATH=$PATH"` in order to ensure you have a good environment for install.

 ## Developer Mode